Kaku (footballer): Al-Taawoun

 On 1 February 2021, it was announced by Al-Taawoun of the Saudi Professional League that they had agreed to a transfer for Kaku.
 On 17 February 2021, Romero Gamarra's former club New York Red Bulls and Major League Soccer sought arbitration against Kaku and the MLS Players Association for breach of contract.
 In April 2021 arbiter Shyam Das ruled against the MLSPA and Kaku and found that New York Red Bulls and Major League Soccer had exercised their unilateral contract option on Kaku prior to 31 December 2020.
 On 12 May 2021, Major League Soccer and New York Red Bulls filed a petition in United States federal court seeking to have the arbitration decision enforced.
 On 22 July 2021, MLS and New York Red Bulls filed suit in United States federal court against Kaku's agent Scott Pearson and Pearson's company Argentine Futbol Tours LLC, alleging "tortious interference" in Kaku's move to Al-Taawoun and seeking in excess of $6 million in damages.
 On 16 September 2021, MLS and New York Red Bulls voluntarily dismissed their suit against Pearson.

 International career

 Kaku was born in Argentina to Paraguayan parents.
 He was selected by Argentina's U-20 manager, Humberto Grondona to participate in the 2015 FIFA U-20 World Cup in New Zealand.
 On 16 May 2018, Kaku announced his desire to file a one-time switch request with FIFA to play for Paraguay.
 The move was approved by FIFA on 23 May 2018, and he was immediately called up to the Paraguay national team for a friendly against Japan.
 He made his competitive debut for Paraguay on 12 June, as a substitute in the second half of the friendly match against Japan.

+On 1 June 2026, he was named by head coach Gustavo Alfaro in Paraguay's 26-man squad for the 2026 FIFA World Cup.

+Personal life

+Kaku is the older brother of the football 7 and futsal player Facundo "Facu" Romero Gamarra, who has played in the Kings League.